-You will select 10 hours of field experience by selecting your days and times as well as campuses from the Office of Field Experience.
-Each time you are at your field experience, you will make notes and collect data so you can then answer the specific questions related to the topic you were observing on that day.
+You will select 10 hours of field experience by selecting your days and times as well as campuses from the Office of Field.
+Each time you are at your field experience, you will make notes and collect data so you can then answer the specific questions related to the topic your were observing on that day.

 You will be asked to answer questions about topics that are being studied in class.
 You will be asked to make observations, analyze what you have observed and then draw some conclusions based on what you are learning in class.
 You will have 8 specific topics that you will observe, take notes about, and write responses.
-Examples of the observation topics include

-1. The physical arrangement of the classroom and how it impacted the student behavior.
-These topics will be similar to those in your Classroom Management Plan.
+For example one observation topic will be an analysis of the physical arrangement of the classroom and how it impacts student behavior.
+The topics will be similar to those in your Classroom Management Plan.